Mental Capacity in Prader-Willi Syndrome

 Information on PWS, the risks of unmanaged eating, and available support should be provided to help individuals make informed decisions.
 Capacity assessments must distinguish between understanding information in theory (decisional capacity) and applying it in practice (executive capacity).

-Support for individuals with PWS may involve restraints or restrictions to limit unsupervised eating.
+In PWS, restrictions to limit unsupervised eating are usually required.
 Such interventions must comply with Section 6 of the MCA, ensuring they are justified and necessary to prevent harm.